jafingerhut/core.btree-vector/doc/intro.md

 leaves at the same depth.

 This tree might satisfy all invariants, and if so, we are done.
-If it does not satisfy all invariants, it will be because R1 has less than b children, but also because some of the new nodes added only have 1 child.
+If it does not satisfy all invariants, it might be because R1 has less than b children, but it could also because some of the new nodes added only have one child.

 The key thing to notice is that even if the tree does not satisfy all invariants, we can view it as a tree that _could be the result_ of starting with a tree that satisfied all invariants, and then we did a split operation that kept only the keys at least the smallest key that is now in the tree.
-The left fringe nodes contain some nodes from T2, and perhaps some new ones.
-All descendants of R2 already satisfy the invariants, so we can start with R2 and work our way up, fixing up the tree so it satisfies the invariants, as described in the section on the split operation.
+The left fringe nodes contain some nodes from T1, perhaps some new nodes, and perhaps also R2.
+All descendants of R1 already satisfy the invariants, so we can start with R1 and work our way up, fixing up the tree so it satisfies the invariants, as described in the section on the split operation.

 If it is any clearer, there is another way to view it: The algorithm for fixing up a tree after removing nodes for a split works on any tree for which the only nodes that violate the invariants are all on the left fringe (or all on the right fringe), and they only violate them by having too few children.
-The intermediate tree constructed by the method described above can also only violate invariants in that same way.
+The intermediate tree constructed by the method described above can only violate invariants in that way.

-For this case, we will see in the examples that in some cases, the new nodes created are then removed.
-I devised this way of doing it because it is straightforward to see that it completely reuses the proof of the split operation.
+We will see in the examples that in some cases, the new nodes created are then removed.
+I devised this way of doing concatenation because it is straightforward to see that it completely reuses the proof of the split operation.

 It seems likely to me that one can devise a variant of this method for concatenating B-trees of different heights that only creates nodes if